 Not until it has been approved by Companies House.
 They will inform you when this happens and provide a ‘Certificate of Incorporation on Change of Name’ as confirmation.
 You can start using it as soon as you receive this document.

 What is a certificate of name change?

 Companies House will issue a Certificate of Incorporation on Change of Name to confirm the change and the date it takes effect.
-This should be kept at your registered office or SAIL address for inspection purposes.
+This should be kept at your registered office or SAIL address (where applicable) for inspection purposes.
 Your original company formation details will remain the same (e.g. date of incorporation, registration number, etc), so you must retain a copy of your original certificate of incorporation.
 The new one is not a replacement, it just confirms the change.